 As an attainment area, the MPO was not required to demonstrate that the LRTP and TIP conform to national standards for the two pollutants that form ozone: volatile organic compounds (VOC) and nitrogen oxides (NOx).
 A new ozone standard was recently proposed and released for public comment by the United States Environmental Protection Agency (EPA), and the Boston Region MPO area might again be classified as a nonattainment area if this standard is approved.
 If the MPO area is reclassified as a nonattainment area, conformity determinations for ozone would be required.

 In 2018, the FHWA and the FTA released new guidance regarding transportation conformity requirements.
 The United States Court of Appeals for the DC Circuit issued a decision in the South Coast Air Quality Management District v.
 EPA, No. 15-1115 in February 2018, which struck down portions of the 2008 Ozone National Ambient Air Quality Standards (NAAQS) SIP Requirements Rule concerning the ozone NAAQS.

 The portions of the 2008 Ozone NAAQS SIP Requirements Rule addressed implementation requirements of the 2008 ozone NAAQS and the anti-backsliding requirements (ensuring that areas do not revert to nonattainment) associated with the revocation of the 1997 ozone NAAQS.
 The impact of the decision addresses two groups of ozone areas described in the decision, one of which affects Massachusetts.
-It affects areas that were designated as nonattainment for the 1997 ozone NAAQS.
+It affects areas that were designated as nonattainment for the 1997 ozone NAAQS at the time of revocation and are designated as attainment for the 2008 ozone NAAQS.
 These areas have not been required to make transportation conformity determinations for any ozone NAAQS since the 1997 ozone NAAQS were revoked by EPA in April 2016.